dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ### Firebase Admin SDK Key and Git Ignore

-Now move the Firebase Admin SDK `.json` key file you downloaded earlier into the `firebase/` folder.
+Now move the Firebase Admin SDK `.json` key file you downloaded earlier into the `firebase` folder.
 We will take care to make sure the folder is checked in, but its _contents_ are never pushed to a repo using the `firebase/.gitignore` like so:

 ```bash
 # firebase/.gitignore